-student@London# top save londonconf

-Wrote 67 lines of configuration to 'londonconf'

-student@London# load override labconf

-load complete

-student@London# commit

-student@RTA3#

-For the purposes of these labs, there should be a configuration called ~root/labconf which contains a basic configuration without any interface or protocol configurations.
+Example: student@London# top save londonconf Wrote 67 lines of configuration to 'londonconf' student@London# load override labconf load complete student@London# commit student@RTA3# which contains a basic configuration without any interface or protocol configurations.
 You can always revert to this configuration if you have made mistakes.